Federal loans typically have better interest rates and terms, so we encourage you to investigate your federal borrowing options first.

 As with nearly all financial aid, the first step in the loan application process is to complete a Free Application for Federal Student Aid (FAFSA).

 Federal Direct Student Loans are available to all eligible students.
+Students must be enrolled in 6 eligible credits to receive Direct Subsidized, Direct Unsubsidized or Direct PLUS loans.

 Direct Subsidized Loans